 Be vigilant and ruthless in skimping on the other crap you can while on vacation that does not truly matter to you.
 Is that second drink or tacky souvenir what you truly want to spend your hard-earned money on?
 Or, would you really want to make a truly memorable vacation memory with a trip up the side of a volcano, a snorkeling side trip, or another once-in-a-lifetime excursion?

 Stockpile Before You Travel

 If you have a few months before you are due to travel, it’s a great idea to start stockpiling items for your vacation.
 Clothes, toiletries, shoes, sun cream, and other items can work out to be expensive when bought at the same time, so why not be a smart shopper and spread the cost of these items before you travel?

 Sun cream especially is a great item to buy well in advance, and there are usually lots of offers to be found on even the big brands.
 Try to hit the sales to buy your clothes and add vacation toiletries to your weekly grocery bill, and put them away until you need them.

 Shop Around for the Best Currency Deal

 So, you’re going to get your travel money from the bank?
 Are you sure you will get the best rate?
-What many people don’t realize is that banks can actually be quite expensive when it comes to currency exchange and it is usually much cheaper to use a foreign exchange specialist instead.
+Many people don’t realize that banks can actually be quite expensive when it comes to currency exchange.
+It is usually much cheaper to use a foreign exchange specialist instead.

-If you have lots of money to exchange, you by comparing the market online and using a non-bank foreign exchange specialist.
+Suppose you have lots of money to exchange by comparing the market online and using a non-bank foreign exchange specialist.
 The same rules apply when sending money abroad.
 Don’t settle for the first deal you stumble across.